 According to James Lochtefeld, Dussehra is a composite word of dasham and ahar which means ten and days.
 Vijayadashami is also the composition of Vijaya and Dashami, which indicates victory and tenth.

 Stories behind Dussehra

 One of the stories people celebrate Dussehra is when Ravana kidnaps Sita.
 Lord Rama requested Ravana to release Goddess Sita, but he refused.
 Lord Rama declared war at that movement, but Ravana, as a boon from Lord Brahma, that gods, demons, or spirits could not kill him.

 In the war, Rama killed Ravana and ended the evil.
-Ravana had ten heads, and Rama killed all the ten heads and so-called Dussehra.
+Ravana had ten heads, and Rama killed all the ten heads and so-called Dussehra images.
 Dussehra is the festival of Rama’s victory over Ravana.

 In the other story of Dussehra, in Mahabharata, Pandavas spent thirteen years of eviction, and for the last year before going to Virata, they hung all their weapons for a Shami tree for safekeeping.